ViktorKob/portfolio/README.md

 |**Technologies**|Eureka, Hystrix, Spring|
 |**Endpoints**|<ul><li>/Infrastructure/</li></ul>|

 This is my discovery service for the infrastructure.
 It doesn't really contain any code, just configuration.
 All standard Eureka endpoints are accessible through the sub-context-path /eureka.
-It also enables the Hystrix UI, if you have access to a Hystrix stream you wan't to monitor.
+It also enables the Hystrix UI, if you have access to a Hystrix stream you want to monitor.

 ### Admin
 _Service for monitoring the individual services in the infrastructure_